Student Charter 2024/25

 What is the Student Charter?

-The Student Charter is a high level partnership document which is applicable to the diverse body of students, including those with protected characteristics.
+The Student Charter is a high level partnership document which is applicable to all within Cardiff Metropolitan University’s diverse student body.

 • Promote the Welsh Language and encourage its use.

-• Engage in respectful and collaborative partnerships which place student voice at the centre of decision making and action relating to all areas of the student lifecycle.
+• Engage in respectful and collaborative partnerships which place the Student Voice at the centre of decision-making relating to all areas of the student lifecycle.

-• Encourage others to seek appropriate support for their mental health and wellbeing.
+• Encourage everyone to seek appropriate support for their mental health and wellbeing.

 • Be courteous, respectful, and considered in communications with others.

-• Enjoy freedom of expression whilst acknowledging the same freedom for others.
+• Exercise and promote freedom of expression (within the limits of the law) whilst acknowledging the same freedom for others.

 • Respect the rights of individuals and treat all individuals with dignity.

-• Maintain a level of professionalism and conduct whilst in the wider community as representatives of Cardiff Met.
+• Maintain a level of professionalism and conduct at all times while in the wider community, as representatives of Cardiff Met.

 Learning Community